Section 6 – Businesses

 Example: The Christmas party and the annual field day for all employees are considered as two separate events.
 If a business has three places of business (e.g. Montréal, Québec City and Sherbrooke), each place can have six events.

 Taxpayers may deduct capital cost allowance on capital property used to earn business income.
 There are a number of complex rules that must be followed.
 The half-year rule, among others, applies to most classes such that only one-half of the capital cost allowance is allowed in the year in which a property is acquired.
 Another measure stipulates that only property that is “available for use” qualifies for the deduction.
+The half-year rule is however suspended and an enhanced capital cost allowance in the first year applies for property acquired after November 20, 2018 that is available for use before 2024.

 Acquire capital property before the end of the year in order to maximize your capital cost allowance expense or consider disposing of a property before the end of the year if it will trigger a terminal loss.